heroku/mobile-template1/README.md

 ## Installation and setup

+Clone this repo to your local machine and install the requirements:

+    npm install

-Clone this repo to your local machine.
-Create a database on your local server called `quizlive`.
+Now create a database on your local server called `quizlive`.
 Now create the database schema and initial data:

     ./migrate.sh